Large-order perturbation theory of linear eigenvalue problems: Example 1: Simplified black holes

 As $x \ra -\infty$ the two possible behaviours are

 while as $x \ra 0$ the two possible behaviours are

 The boundary conditions at $x=0$ and $x=-\infty$ each remove one degree of freedom, so that there is a nonzero solution only if $\omega$ takes particular values.
-The goal is to find the asymptotic expansion of the leading eigenvalue,
+The goal is to find the asymptotic expansion of the eigenvalues,